tekgnosisworks/nfo2tags/README.md

 I wanted to get some of the data from my tinymediamanager generated NFO files into the files.
 I also wanted the poster to be put in the file for thumbnailing.
 I also wanted all the old "tags" to be removed so **NOTE: This will clear your existing tags from the file**

+This only works on MP4 and MKV containers.
 **IMPORTANT** You must have ffmpeg(https://www.ffmpeg.org/) and mkvpropedit(https://mkvtoolnix.download/) installed and part of path for this to work.

 ## Tags